SARVLM: A Vision Language Foundation Model for Semantic Understanding in SAR Imagery: Experiment

+In this section, the datasets used in this work are introduced.
+They are grouped into two categories, i.e., pretraining datasets and downstream datasets.

+For pretraining, LAION~\cite{OpenCLIP} is used as a natural image--text dataset.
+RS5M~\cite{RS5M}, SkyScript~\cite{Skyscript}, R3+D10+S4~\cite{RemoteCLIP}, and HQRS-210K~\cite{HQRS-210K} are optical remote sensing image--text datasets derived from GeoRSCLIP, SkyCLIP, RemoteCLIP, and HQRS-CLIP, respectively.
+In the SAR domain, SARTEXT~\cite{SAR-TEXT} and SARCLIP~\cite{SARCLIP-ISPRS} are existing image--text datasets, while the proposed SARVLM-1M provides a large-scale SAR image--text dataset.

+The downstream datasets are divided into six groups: 1) image--text retrieval, 2) linear probing classification, 3) zero-shot classification, 4) semantic localization, 5) SAR image captioning, and 6) object detection.
+The datasets are described as follows.

-This SAR retrieval dataset comprises 20,628 image-text pairs compiled from existing datasets.
-The test set consists of 180 images from MSTAR, 6,667 images from ATRNet-STAR, 2,783 images from SARDet-100K, 7,096 images from FAIR-CSAR, and 3,902 images from SARLANG-1M-Captions.
-Each image is uniquely captioned.
+\textbf{1) Image--text retrieval: SARVLM-1M test.} This SAR retrieval dataset contains 20,628 image--text pairs collected from existing datasets.
+The test split includes 180 images from MSTAR, 6,667 images from ATRNet-STAR, 2,783 images from SARDet-100K, 7,096 images from FAIR-CSAR, and 3,902 images from SARLANG-1M-Captions.
+In our experiments, 5,000 image--text pairs are selected for evaluation, where each image is paired with a unique caption.